brickbots/PiFinder/docs/source/dev_guide.rst

 Submitting issues, bugs and ideas
 ---------------------------------

-Generally the rule applies: if you ask a question or contribute, either here in GitHub, via Mail or in the discord channel, the more desciptive and precise you are, the better.
-Please always describe exacactly what you **found**, what you **expected** and how the way is to **reproduce** the issue for others.
+Generally the rule applies: if you ask a question or contribute, either here in GitHub, via Mail or in the discord channel, the more descriptive and precise you are, the better.
+Please always describe exactly what you **found**, what you **expected** and how the way is to **reproduce** the issue for others.
 Therefor you can additionally submit error logs, show us pictures of the problem or make screenshots.
 This helps a lot to speed up things.

 Depending on the complexity of the problem, it is probably wise, to discuss the issue on the `PiFinder Discord server <https://discord.gg/Nk5fHcAtWD>`_ in advance.